 Ever wondered how our brains work?
 Interested in human behaviour and why we act and react in certain ways?
 Well, a Psychology Monash degree may be the perfect next step for you!

-You can study all there is to know about the psyche and be set on a path to becoming a practicing psychologist!
+You can study all there is to know about the psyche and be set on a path to becoming a practising psychologist!

 Now, if you keep scrolling, you’ll find out everything there is to know about the units, culture, assessments and what it’s really like studying a Bachelor of Psychology (Honours) at Monash Uni.